What is the Meaning of the Scale in a CGPA System?

 The CGPA system relies on several key components, all governed by the chosen scale:

-- Grade Points: Numerical values assigned to each grade, such as A, B, or C. For example, an ‘A’ might correspond to 9.0 on a 10-point scale or 4.0 on a 4-point scale.
+- Grade Points: Numerical values assigned to each grade, such as A, B, or C. For example, an 'A' might correspond to 9.0 on a 10-point scale or 4.0 on a 4-point scale.
+Grade points form the quantitative backbone of the CGPA system, translating qualitative assessments into measurable data.

 How the Scale Affects CGPA Calculation